thomasvt/Box2DNet/README.md

 ### Dealing with IntPtr

 A lot of API functions use pointers as parameters, or in structs.
-In C# these become ```IntPtr```, so you cannot see which `struct` they pointed to in C. To help with this, the struct name is added in comment in the generated C# code, so you can use `go to definition` on these to find out.
+In C# these become ```IntPtr```, so you cannot see which `struct` they pointed to in C. To help with this, the struct name is added in comment in the generated C# code, so just check inside the code (F12 - `go to definition`) to find out.

 Example: